Survey: Alaska’s Cook Inlet beluga whales continue decline

 The survey is based on data collected by aerial surveys in summer 2018.

+The population estimate three years ago was about 340 whales.
 The agency in January 2017 released a Cook Inlet beluga whale recovery plan.

 Cook Inlet belugas are one of five beluga populations in U.S. waters.
 Cook Inlet stretches 180 miles (290 kilometers) from Anchorage to the Gulf of Alaska.
 NOAA Fisheries three years ago said the the carrying capacity for the area was 1,300 animals.